Jump to main content

 If you are married, there are 4 situations under which you can claim a deduction for HLI.
 The following subsections describe those situations, with links provided to relevant scenarios.

-Separate Taxation of Husband and Wife Under Salaries Tax
+Separate Taxation Under Salaries Tax

 Joint Assessment Under Salaries Tax